-- Manage applications for registration consistent with approved registration standards. - · Manage student registrations. - Receive and investigate notifications about health practitioners in relation to performance, conduct or health matters and students on grounds specified in the National Law. - Provide effective coordinated support and comprehensive data and advice for state and territory boards, national committees and registration and notifications committees and immediate action committees in their decision making about registration and notification matters. - Manage matters relating to practitioner impairment. - Facilitate communication with stakeholders and manage key relations. - Provide support for hearing panels preparation and circulation of agendas and associated papers, drafting decisions and correspondence. - Establish effective arrangements for professional advisers - · Continuously improve the design and implementation of delegations - Provide communications support for issues and media management which is consistent with the Board's media strategy - Increase national consistency and continuous improvement of processes and decision making to implement standards - · Provide legal advice and services
+- Manage applications for registration consistent with approved registration standards. - Manage student registrations. - Receive and investigate notifications about health practitioners in relation to performance, conduct or health matters and students on grounds specified in the National Law. - Provide effective coordinated support and comprehensive data and advice for state and territory boards, national committees and registration and notifications committees and immediate action committees in their decision making about registration and notification matters. - Manage matters relating to practitioner impairment. - Facilitate communication with stakeholders and manage key relations. - Provide support for hearing panels preparation and circulation of agendas and associated papers, drafting decisions and correspondence. - Utilise professional officers or advisers appropriately within the regulatory decision-making process. - Continuously improve the design and implementation of delegations - Provide communications support for issues and media management which is consistent with the Board's media strategy - Increase national consistency and continuous improvement of processes and decision making to implement standards - · Provide legal advice and services